Past LISO Events

 May 27, 2022

-Patricia Lehleiter (Institute of English Literature and Language, Department of Philosophy and Humanities, Free University of Berlin; and Department of Linguistics, UCSB)
+Patricia Lehleiter (Institute of English Literature and Language, Department of Philosophy and Humanities, Free University of Berlin & Department of Linguistics, UCSB)

 “‘We're just friends’: Managing relationship categories and boundaries in interaction”